andreasthoelke/dotfiles/.vim/help.md

 c-w     - cancels the terminal process and deletes the terminal buffer
           when in terminal insert mode, else just closes the window.

+## Spell Checking
+Toggle with "yos" ":Spell"/ "SpellDE"/ "SpellEN" on. "set nospell" turns it off " Navigate errors: "]s" - "[s", show suggestions: "z=", rather: "ea" to go to insert mode at the end of the word, then " "c-x s" to open suggestion menu!
+TODO prevent proposing capitalized suggestions.
+" add to dictionary: "zg" undo "zug"

 ## Scratch window
 leader os  - ScratchWindow